 - 17.I am not aware of any other review of MHPS by the Department of Health or otherwise. - 18.
-I am willing to give oral evidence at the Inquiry by video link from New Zealand assuming that adequate notice is given and a that convenient time can be agreed.
+I am willing to give oral evidence at the Inquiry by video link from assuming that adequate notice is given and a that convenient time can be agreed.

-I believe that the facts stated in this witness statement are true.
+l believe tl Personal Ir nformation redacted by the USI in this witness statement are true.

-Signed: PL orginou
+Signed:

 Date: 20 October 2022